Self-guided Sightseeing Tour #2 in Lille, France

 Statue de Faidherbe

 The Monument to General Faidherbe is an equestrian statue of the French general Louis Faidherbe, located in Lille.
-Designed by Antonin Mercié, cast by Thièbaut frères, it was inaugurated in 1896 on Place Richebé and was listed as a historical monument in 1975.
+Designed by Antonin Mercié, cast by Thièbaut frères, it was inaugurated in 1896 on the Place Richebé and was listed as a historical monument in 1975.

 Wikipedia: Monument au général Faidherbe (FR)